We believe that when we work together we can make a real difference.

 Local Authorities and Commissioners

-We work in partnership with a number of Local Authorities and other bodies who commission us to deliver their services.
+We work in partnership with a number of Local Authorities and other bodies across our regions who commission us to deliver their services.
 These range from outreach, accommodation and floating support services, to skills, employment and care, depending on the local area and the needs of the people there.
-You can read more about where we work and our services.

 When working with national government, we act as a partner with expertise in the field that can constructively in order to meet our shared goal of ending rough sleeping.
 We strongly believe that this will only be achieved by working collaboratively with departments across government, including health, criminal justice and welfare, as well as housing and homelessness.
 By addressing the causes of homelessness, we can prevent people from arriving onto the streets.